 Many brick modules for Resource Rows are cut out from Carlsberg’s historical breweries in Copenhagen, while other brick modules have been sourced from old schools and industrial buildings around Denmark.

-Striking reductions in CO2 emission
+Reductions in CO2 emission

 We have conducted LCA- and LCC analysis of the construction and numbers show good prospects in scaling the use of upcycled materials.